Skip to content

 frontend/register.ts

-import { isPasskeySupport } from "@passlock/client";
+import { isPasskeySupport } from "@passlock/browser";

 if (!isPasskeySupport()) {